 Christina Gosnell, President

 Christina Gosnell has spent the last decade researching and organizing to advance climate and energy policy.
 Christina studied Environmental Sciences at University of Colorado Boulder, where she worked at the CU Environmental Center, and co-founded the CU Environmental Studies Club and the divestment group Fossil Free CU.

 After graduating, Christina assisted research on high pressure gasification of biochar at the National Renewable Energy Lab and worked at Clean Power Finance, contributing to the National Solar Permitting Database.
 She then worked for two years at the nonprofit Clean Energy Action, managing data-driven advocacy programs and working for the first time with public data on electric utilities as the nonprofit engaged with proceedings at the Colorado Public Utility Commission.

-Christina is the president and co-founder Catalyst Cooperative, where she enjoys working at the intersection of public data, utility policy, and database design.
+Christina is the president and co-founder of Catalyst Cooperative, where she enjoys working at the intersection of public data, utility policy, and database design.
 Outside of her work at Catalyst, she tracks electricity regulation with E9 Insight, helping renewable energy companies, nonprofits and national research labs navigate the changing regulatory landscape.

 Zane Selvans, Chief Data Wrangler